rugabunda/ESET-Trial-Reset/README.md

 - Administrator privileges
 - ESET Security product installed
 - BitLocker recovery key (if BitLocker is enabled)
-- Bitlocker may have to to be disabled (may cause error during mount).
+- Bitlocker may have to to be disabled (may cause error during mount); even on machines where bitlocker was not explicitly enabled by the user.
+Microsoft is now enabling BitLocker device encryption by default in Windows 11, starting with the 24H2 update.

 ## Usage